dodevops/terraform-azure-postgresql/README.md

 ### subnets

-Description: Maps of prefix => subnet id that has access to the server
+Description: Maps of prefix => subnet id that has access to the server  (only single server)

 Type: `map(string)`